 Sci-Fi Writers Have No Sense of Scale: Dear living stars, averted.
 The fleet jumps into a system, and its sensors show where all enemy ships in the system are — or rather, where they were when the light the fleet is seeing left them.
 The enemy won't see the fleet for another however many hours — days, in some cases.
 And if the enemy force is large, they know there'll be a fierce battle ... in another day or three.
 At one point, Geary thinks about how bizarre it seems that he's leaving the bridge for about six hours to get some food and sleep while they're technically in the middle of a battle — but right then, there's literally nothing useful he can do except make sure he's well-rested when it's time for quick decisions.

-Played straight considering the length of time both sides have been fighting.
-The idea that two enemies could sustain a war to a stalemate for almost 100 years is very far fetched, considering how much a war time economy drains a nation's resources, in terms of financial capital, equipment, metallurgy, and especially manpower.
+Played straight considering the length of time both sides have been fighting, if the war is anything but a limited conflict.
+The idea that two economics could sustain a Total War to a stalemate for almost 100 years is very far fetched, considering how much a Total War economy drains an economy's resources.
+Skilled manpower losses seem to be critical, but whether that translates to an ordinary/unskilled' manpower shortage is unclear.

 At least by the end of the sixth book, the Syndic Systems are falling apart, with similar circumstances being all too possible for the Alliance (had Geary's victories not severely bolstered morale).
 The newest ships in Geary's fleet, the Adroit class, are also appalling underdesigned, having cut back on basically everything and with corners cut everywhere they could, including sensors so bad they need to mooch off of other ships' to function.
 It is all too clear that the war was very nearly over, one way or another, before Geary got into the picture.